tay-bird/nand2tetris/README.md

 project 02

-- Man the full adder took me way longer than it should have lol
+- Man the full adder took me way longer than it should have lol.

+- I built the Inc16 with a Not-Or (to get an alwasy 1 value) and a bunch of half adders.
+Then I learned about `true`.
+Oof.